deckhouse/virtualization/docs/USER_GUIDE.md

 By default, boot order follows the order of devices in the list.
 You can set it explicitly with the optional `bootOrder` field (smaller value means higher priority).
 If `bootOrder` is set for at least one device, only devices with `bootOrder` set are included in the boot sequence.
 Allowed values: integers ≥ 1, unique within the list.
 When you remove a device from the list, boot order is recalculated for the remaining devices.

 Changing the order of devices in the list or their `bootOrder` values takes effect after a VM reboot.
 For example, you can attach an ISO image for OS installation with the desired boot priority, then remove it from the list after installation.
+If `enableParavirtualization: false`, removing the ISO from `.spec.blockDeviceRefs` may require a VM reboot.

 Virtual machine configuration fragment with block devices and explicit boot order: